DVSneuro/2025-fmri-class/Lab-1.md

 You can likely see a plot that has several peaks.
-The very large peak near zero reflects the many voxels in the air around the head that have minimal signal (omitted in the screenshot by setting lower bound to 50).
+The very large peak near zero reflects the many voxels in the air around the head that have minimal signal (omitted in the histogram setting).
 To the right will be a distribution with two much smaller peaks; these correspond to gray and white matter.
 Note that there are many voxels that have intermediate values between these peaks;
 these correspond to voxels that actually contain both gray and white